 A standard twin burner camping stove can be anywhere from a few kilos to around 7 kilos, which probably isn’t really a problem for car camping, but perhaps not ideal if you’re hiking to your camp spot.

 In terms of size, most burners fold down pretty compactly and don’t take up too much space in the back of your vehicle.
 A single burner is so small you could put it in your backpack.

-Most burners can be used with either the little green propane bottles or your standard LPG gas bottle which you might use at home.
-While an LPG bottle is much bulkier, it is our preferred option as it’s much more friendly on the environment and more economical.
-However if space is a real premium, you’ll be best to stick with cookers compatible with small propane bottles.
+Most burners can be used with either the little green propane bottles or your standard LPG gas bottle, which you might use at home.
+While an LPG bottle is much bulkier, it is our preferred option as it’s much more friendly to the environment and more economical.
+However, if space is a real premium, you’ll be best to stick with camping cookers compatible with small propane bottles.

-Portable butane gas stoves sometimes referred to as lunch box cookers, use to be common, but these can pose significant safety risks, and we don’t recommend them.
-At one stage they weren’t even available for sale in Australia.
-You can also get stovetops which you pour fuel into a tank; I also don’t recommend those either for safety reasons.
+Portable butane gas stoves, sometimes referred to as lunch box cookers, used to be common, but these can pose significant safety risks, and we don’t recommend them.
+At one stage, they weren’t even available for sale in Australia.
+You can also get stovetops in which you pour fuel into a tank; I also don’t recommend those either for safety reasons.

 Can I just say before you set off on your camping trip, always check and triple check that your connectors are compatible between your camping gas burner and whatever fuel you’re using!
 We’ve had it happen to us and friends too, where the connectors aren’t compatible, and we haven’t been able to use our outdoor gas stove.

 You may have to buy separate connectors that don’t come with your outdoor burner stove – so check this well before you set off on your trip.

 Above, I’ve covered some of the more important factors to consider when it comes to purchasing a good stove for camping; however, below are a few more features you may like to consider too: